BridgesUNCC/BridgesUNCC.github.io/assignments/data/4-GraphEQ/README.md

 1. Access and manipulate remote data through BRIDGES.
 2. Manipulate a `GraphAdjList` object.
 3. Display a location on a map.
+4. Optionally, perform basic graph operation (connected component)

-You will be building a visualization that looks like [that](http://bridges-cs.herokuapp.com/assignments/4/bridges_workshop)!
+You will be building a visualization that looks like in the figure above.

 Programming part
 ----------------